Boeing Starliner Spacecraft 2: Modifications

-Boeing decided to replace the entire service module with a CFT one due to the valve issues, and sent that service module to White Sands Test Facility in New Mexico for some more valve tests.
-For the new Service module, Boeing has made no modifications to the valves themselves, rather, Boeing has created a cleaning system: nitrogen gas is used to remove all moisture from the valves.
+Boeing decided to replace the entire service module with the one intended for the CFT due to the valve issues, and sent the problematic service module to White Sands Test Facility in New Mexico for more valve tests.
+For the new Service module, Boeing has made no modifications to the valves themselves.
+Instead, Boeing created a cleaning system: nitrogen gas is used to remove all moisture from the valves.
 Boeing also sealed an opening in the electrical connectors to the valve, which Boeing thought might be allowing moisture into the valve.
-Moreover, Starliner will now be fueled later, leaving less time for the fuel to interact with moisture.
-Finally, Boeing thought of adding a cycling system of the valves, to ensure the valves remain operational.
+Moreover, Starliner will be fueled later, leaving less time for the fuel to interact with moisture.
+Finally, Boeing added a cycling system of the valves, to ensure the valves remain operational.

 There was a commercial dispute between Boeing and Aerojet Rocketdyne over responsibility for fixing the problem.
-In the long run, Boeing is looking into making changes to the valves themselves and also including changing the aluminum housing for another material.
+In the long run, Boeing is considering making changes to the valves including changing the aluminum housing for another material.